 The FY 2019/20 budget reductions were mostly one-time in nature due to the lack of time available between the COVID-19 revenue impact and the end of the fiscal year.
-Although this approach balances the fiscal year budget it does not place the City in the best position moving into the next fiscal year as significant one-time budget reductions do not address the ongoing structural deficit.
+Although this approach

 On April 21, the City declared a Fiscal Emergency due to the COVID-19 pandemic.
 Shelter-in-place orders have substantially decreased the City's revenues and will continue to negatively impact the City for an indefinite period of time.